 You’ll help to recruit and train new reps, support them once they’re in post, and take responsibility for promoting our online feedback tool.
 You’ll also attend University and Union meetings to represent students in your faculty at the highest levels.

 This is an exciting opportunity to develop your professional skills whilst positively shaping the educational experience of students at MMU.

 Working in a team of five Course Rep Support Staff, you will be responsible for facilitating the success of the Course Rep scheme in your faculty.
 Your main activities will include:

-If shortlisted, we’ll see you for an interview on Friday 31st May at The Union, Manchester site.
+Fill in the application form below and email it to firstname.lastname@example.org by midday on Wednesday 28th August.
+If shortlisted, we’ll see you for an interview on Monday 2nd September / Tuesday 3rd September at The Union, Manchester site.